jmolenaa/Inception/assets/commands_cheat_sheet.md

 [^1]: Use this one, it will show you if the container actually started and if it's still running, it might be some error occured and this is the first step identifying if if somehting went wrong.
+[^2]: Detached mode means your container runs in the background and you get control of the shell again.
+If you don't do this you have to open a new terminal if you want to use commands.
-[^2]: This is used for the nginx container to make it communicate with the host.
+[^3]: This is used for the nginx container to make it communicate with the host.
-[^3]: This will just throw out whatever the programs in the container wrote to STDOUT and STDERR, so you can tell from these if or what went wrong.
+[^4]: This will just throw out whatever the programs in the container wrote to STDOUT and STDERR, so you can tell from these if or what went wrong.
-[^4]: f.e. `docker cp ./nginx.conf nginx:/etc/nginx/http.d/default.conf`
+[^5]: f.e. `docker cp ./nginx.conf nginx:/etc/nginx/http.d/default.conf`
-[^5]: f.e. `docker cp nginx:/etc/nginx/http.d/default.conf ./nginx.conf`
+[^6]: f.e. `docker cp nginx:/etc/nginx/http.d/default.conf ./nginx.conf`
-[^6]: Your first tool for solving problems is this command and everything below it.
+[^7]: Your first tool for solving problems is this command and everything below it.